 We appoint external investment managers to invest the majority of our assets on our behalf.
 These managers invest according to the guidelines set by our management panel.

 We manage some investments internally.
 This is mainly through a joint venture called GLIL Infrastructure LLP.
-We also purchase and manage some properties directly.
+We also purchase and manage some properties directly through the Greater Manchester Property Venture Fund, and we have a Local Investments Impact Portfolio.

 What is a GLIL Infrastructure LLP (GLIL)?